I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 You’ll see the most popular ones in the diagram next to this where you also get an idea of how many users are active on each one.

-I do have a recommendation to what you should focus on first but what’s right for you depends on your salon/spa business as well as how you’re most comfortable communicating.
+I do have a recommendation as to what you should focus on first but what’s right for you depends on your salon/spa business as well as how you’re most comfortable communicating.

 Let’s start with the giant – Facebook.